-Gem rocks, or rocks of any kind will do.
+Gem rocks or regular rocks.
 You can find bagged gems at dollar tree

-Popsicle stick, twine and glue stick if you want to make markers for your herbs.
+Popsicle stick, Twine, and a Glue gun with glue stick if you want to make markers for your herbs.

 I just so happen to make us some tags and a few recipe cards.

-On the bottom of your jar or planter, add a layer of rock, then on top layer your soil half way.
-Remove the herbs from the original container and gently press down into the soil in your jar or container being sure you have completely covered roots.
-Add more soil on top and decorative gems or stones.
-The stones help to prevent root rot.
+On the bottom of your jar or planter, add a layer of rock, then on top layer your soil halfway.
+Remove the herbs from the original container and gently press them down into the soil in your jar or container being sure you have completely covered roots then add more soil on top and decorative gems or stones.
+The stones add space at the bottom of the jar which helps to prevent root rot.

-Set you mini herb garden in a nicely sunlit area and enjoy cooking with and drinking infused water with your fresh herbs.
+Set your mini herb garden in a nicely sunlit area and enjoy cooking with and drinking infused water with your fresh herbs.

 Get fresh ideas delivered directly to you each week.

 Sign up for our newsletter and be among the first to see our latest kitchen creations!

 Subscribe to the Home Pressure Cooking YouTube Channel and discover a wealth of great video content at your fingertips!